dgaydukov/cert-aws/sa/files/sa.md

 * Consolidated billing - provides only shared billing functionality (you can't define SCP/TP with this type)
 * all - consolidating bulling + all available features
 If you want to give access to billing info to specific iam, 2 steps required (notice just create iam user is not enough):
-* activate iam access (Access to the Billing and Cost Management console) (see `sa/files/images/activate-iam-access.png`)
+* activate iam access - Access to the Billing and Cost Management console, see `sa/files/images/activate-iam-access.png` (only root user can do this)
 * create iam user with billing access policy (action `aws-portal:ViewBilling` for read-only access) You can switch from consolidated billing to all by just updating org (there is no need to delete & create org).
 Both types provide discounts: